 Do’s and Don’ts With Amish Beard

 - Shave off the mustache regularly.
 If possible, do the shaving every day.
-It is necessary to ensure that no stubble will remain visible.
+It is necessary to ensure that no stubble remains visible.

 - Comb your beard.
-It is essential for the Amish beard to be well-combed.
+The Amish beard needs to be well-combed.
 Make sure that its length is not disrupted in any way, too.

 - Clean your beard regularly.
-Use warm water for cleaning and ensure that all dirt and debris are removed.
+Use warm water to clean and remove all dirt and debris.

 - Do not set limitations on the length.
-Keep in mind that the Amish beard allows you to grow it to your desired length, so avoid setting any limitations.
+Remember that the Amish beard allows you to grow it to your desired length, so avoid setting any limitations.
 You can let it grow for as long as you want.

 - Do not forget to trim, though.
-While you can grow Amish beard based on your desired length, keep in mind that slight trimming is still advisable.
+While you can grow an Amish beard based on your desired length, remember that slight trimming is still advisable.
 It can help your beard stay in shape.

-- Do not forget to use a beard oil or moisturizer.
-It is important in keeping your Amish beard look moisturized and full.
+- Do not forget to use beard oil or moisturizer.
+It is essential in keeping your Amish beard look moisturized and full.

-Why Amish men grow this type of beards?
+Why do Amish men grow this type of beard?

-So why is this particular facial hair style associated so closely with the Amish men?
+So why is this facial hair style associated so closely with Amish men?

-Amish do not exchange traditional wedding rings when married; they simply stop shaving their beards forever.
+Amish do not exchange traditional wedding rings when married; they stop shaving their beards forever.

-The reason there is no mustache in the Amish facial hair is that they associate mustaches with the military.
-Because Amish people are pacifists, they shave off the mustache to show their non-connection to anything military.
+There is no mustache in the Amish facial hair because they associate mustaches with the military.
+Because Amish people are pacifists, they shave off their mustache to show their non-connection to anything military.